-The Ojai Foundation's Council in Schools initiative (CIS) serves over 12,000 students throughout greater Los Angeles in more than 60 traditional and charter public schools, as well as secular and parochial private schools.
+The Ojai Foundation's Council in Schools project (CIS) serves over 12,000 students throughout greater Los Angeles in more than 60 traditional and charter public schools, as well as secular and parochial private schools.

 Council in Schools' mission is to inspire engaged, compassionate school communities through practices that connect academic and social emotional learning.